Do Now

 I once watched 6 lessons in the same school, and saw 6 different Do Now structures:

-This level of inconsistency at departmental level rarely works.
-If studetns share a teacher or move class, then they need to acquire a whole new routine.
+This level of inconsistency at the departmental level rarely works.
+If students share a teacher or move class, they must acquire a whole new routine.
 Likewise, it makes collaborative or centralised planning more difficult than it needs to be.

 3. Make your Do Nows four questions long